ntlg72/etl-ws-1/README.md

 ```bash
 cd etl-ws-1/redash/mysql
 ```
+Now you are going to update the existent `docker-compose.yml`.
+You must change the default MySQL credentials to suit your needs.
+Locate the database service section in your Docker Compose file and update the following environment variables with your own credentials:

+- **MYSQL_USER:** The username to connect to your database.

+- **MYSQL_PASSWORD:** The password for the specified user.

+- **MYSQL_ROOT_PASSWORD:** The password for the root user.

+Now you can start the container.
+Run `docker-compose up` (this might take a while on the first run because Docker needs to pull the containers).
+You should now have a MySQL instance running.

+To access the MySQL container’s shell:

+`docker exec -it mysql-db-1 mysql -u <user> -p <user_password> `

-#### Setting up a .env file for MySQL Credentials in WSL2 Ubuntu 24.04
+### Setting up a .env file for MySQL Credentials in WSL2 Ubuntu 24.04

 A `.env` file is needed to store your MySQL credentials securely, including the WSL2 IP address and the password  set up.